Write Faster, Write Better: How to Write Fast and EfficientlyOctober 13, 2022

 The distinctions between a discussion part and a results section are difficult for many students to understand.
 The key is to provide your results in your conclusion section and analyze them subjectively in your discussion.
 To keep your paper crisp, try not to combine the components of these two sections.

 Share your perspective about your findings with your readers.
-You might have a clear relation of results with research question but your readers might need a road signs to connect the dots.
+You might have a clear relation of results with research inquiries, but your readers might need road signs to connect the dots.

-Arrange your discussion around major elements, hypotheses, or research topics.
+Arrange your discussion around major factors, hypotheses, or research topics.
 You can alternatively start by emphasizing the most important or unexpected findings.